4 Ways to Create a Meaningful Family Legacy

 If this resonates with you, consider ways to free up some quality time for your loved ones.
 Long commute?
 Maybe it’s time to move or try a bit of telecommuting.
 Weekends spent on chores?
 Try hiring a house cleaner or have groceries delivered.
 Research shows that spending money on time-saving services predicts greater happiness because it forces people to manage their time better.
 Also, being mindful about how you spend your time can set an example for others.

 2. Plan for the unexpected

-More than 40% of U.S. adults don’t have life insurance, according to a 2018 study conducted in part by the trade group LIMRA.
+About 48% of U.S. adults don’t have life insurance, according to a 2021 study conducted in part by the trade group LIMRA.
 This and other conventional estate planning concerns are part of living your legacy, knowing your preparation sets precedent for your loved ones.

 An estate plan is also your opportunity to make a deliberate choice about the future, rather than settling for whatever may come.
 For example, you can use it as a learning tool for money management, structuring a trust that specifies exactly how an inheritance should be used, whether for retirement, education or some other purpose.
 When you create such a plan, it allows your voice – and your values – to be heard.

 3. Communicate your vision with an ethical will

 Think of this as a family love letter, passing on your personal lessons and your vision for the family’s future – either shared now, or as part of your memorial.
 “Putting together an ethical will early on helps you live life with more intention,” says Barry Baines, author of “Ethical Wills: Putting Your Values on Paper.”
 This document can also add context to your legal will, potentially preventing conflict among heirs, which lawyers and advisors say is a growing problem.
 Disputes over inheritance are happening “way more in the last few years than in the decades before,” Bernard Krooks, an estate lawyer in New York, told Kiplinger.